DataDog/documentation/content/en/agent/logs/log_transport.md

 **Note**: For older Agent versions, TCP transport is used by default.
 Datadog strongly recommends you to enforce HTTPS transport if you are running v6.14+/v7.14+ and HTTPS compression if you are running v6.16+/v7.16+.

-**Note**: If a proxy is used to forward logs, Datadog strongly recommends to overwrite this behaviour to enforce a specific Transport as described in next section.
+**Note**: If a proxy is used to forward logs, Datadog strongly recommends to overwrite this behaviour to enforce a specific transport as described in next section.

 ## Enforce a specific transport